-We have audited the financial statements of the business-type activities, each major fund, and the aggregate remaining fund information of the Great Lakes Water Authority (the "Authority") as of and for the year ended June 30, 2016, and have issued our report thereon dated July 31, 2017.
+We have audited the financial statements of the business-type activities and each major fund of the Great Lakes Water Authority (the "Authority") as of and for the year ended June 30, 2018, and have issued our report thereon dated December 14, 2018.
 Professional standards require that we advise you of the following matters relating to our audit.